cmcornejocrespo/elk/README.md

-# elk
-(Dockerized) Elasticsearch, kibana and fleuentd
+# kibana, elasticsearch and fluentd